ttddli/stytch_offline_analytics/readme.md

    - Client and subscribe dashboard from a BI system
    - Files can be delivered to client via email, ftp, etc..

-### Online observability and Data Quality Monitoring
+## Online Observability and Data Quality Monitoring
 Apart from the SLA, Data quality, Alerting&Incident Response tool, we can use predefined logs to develop our own data management system.
 For example:
    - Save **all pipeline logs** to a predefined table, which can be used for monitoring, lineage and data quality reporting.
    - Below information can be stored into the table: